 The Terps On ESPNU

-• The Terps will have at least four games (at UNC, vs. Virginia, at Johns Hopkis, at ACC tournament) Maryland will play on ESPNU in 2012.
+• This will be the first of at least four games (at UNC, vs. Virginia, at Johns Hopkins, at ACC tournament) Maryland will play on ESPNU in 2012.

 In case you’re wondering here are some facts about pancreatic cancer from the American Cancer Society:

 · More than 43,000 new cases of pancreatic cancer present each year